Sankt Annæ Plads 1–3

 The Sankt Annæ Plads 1–3, also known as the Fibiger House (Danish: Fibigers Gård), is a Late Neoclassical property at Sankt Annæ Plads in Copenhagen, Denmark.
 Built in 1849, it originally contained high-end apartments for well-to-do members of the bourgeoisie but was converted into office space in the second half of the 20th century.
-It was listed by the Danish Heritage Agency in the Danish national registry of protected buildings and in 1932.
+It was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1932.
 Danmarks Skibskredit A/S is now based in the building.

 History

 The site where building stands today was formerly part of the gardens of the neighboring Lindencrone Mansion.
 Adolph Christian Fibiger, a canvas manufacturer, acquired the mansion in 1840.
 He later commissioned Gustav Friedrich Hetsch to design the building at Sankt Annæ Plads 1-3 with high-end apartments for well-to-do members of the bourgeoisie.
 Hetsch made the initial renderings in 1847 but was removed from the project after a dispute with Fibiger and the building was instead completed by Peter Christoph Hagemann to a slightly modified design in 1849.
 The building contained two apartments in the ground floor and a single apartment on the others floors.